Heritage & Health Series Program

 Hearthside Lounge (Campus Center, Room 2313)

 It’s time to stretch out, breathe in, and find your zen.
 This healing journey will be just that, a journey.
-A tbh coach will guide you along an hour-long (not intensive) yoga healing session.
-Here, we’ll focus on being mindful and reaching a palace of calm to explore our feelings and emotions.
+Join local yoga and sound instructor Taylor Chang to learn how to use yoga and sound to heal and refocus.
+Taylor will guide you through an hour-long (not intensive) healing session.
+Here, we’ll focus on being mindful and reaching a place of calm to explore our feelings and emotions.
+Using the power of movement and sound we'll explore ways to heal and the intersection of sound/yoga in healing, community and AAPI culture.
 No prior experience is needed, nor is a mat (but if you have one, please bring one).

 Wednesday, May 15